Standard conjectures for abelian fourfolds: Exotic classes

 \begin{remark} Lemma \ref{musica} implies that the dimension of the space of exotic classes is at most the number of exotic subsets.
 The Tate conjecture for $A$ predicts that this inequality should actually be an equality. \end{remark}

-\begin{lemma} An exotic motive $\mathcal{M}_I$ is even dimensional. \end{lemma} \begin{proof} The property (\ref{eq:2}) tells us in particular that complex conjugation cannot fix $I$.
-This property holds for each of the $\Gal(\overline{\Q}/\Q)$-conjugates of $I$ as well, hence the cardinality of the orbit of $I$ under the action of $\Gal(\overline{\Q}/\Q)$ is even.
-On the other hand, this cardinality is the dimension of $\mathcal{M}_I$ (see Proposition \ref{primadecomposizione}). \end{proof}
+\begin{lemma} The following holds. \begin{enumerate} \item Let $I$ be an exotic subset, then the pair $(I,\bar{I})$ forms a partition of $\Sigma$. \item Any $\Gal(\overline{\Q}/\Q)$-conjugate of an exotic subset is again exotic. \item Any exotic motive is even dimensional. \end{enumerate} \end{lemma} \begin{proof} Recall that the Weil conjectures imply $\bar{\alpha}=q/\alpha$.
+Then property (\ref{eq:2}) gives the first part.
+The second part follows from the very definition of exotic subset.
+Altogether complex conjugation acts without fixed points on the $\Gal(\overline{\Q}/\Q)$-conjugates of $I$, hence the cardinality of the orbit of $I$ under the action of $\Gal(\overline{\Q}/\Q)$ is even.
+On the other hand, this cardinality is the dimension of $\mathcal{M}_I$ (see Proposition \ref{primadecomposizione}), this concludes the last part. \end{proof}